-Neurological Surgery, P.C.
-(NSPC) offers premier medical care for brain tumors.
+NSPC Brain & Spine Surgery (NSPC) (NSPC) offers premier medical care for brain tumors.
 Our Long Island Brain Tumor Center combines the latest treatment options with highly skilled physicians.
-Our board-certified pediatric neurosurgeons, neuro-oncologists and neuroradiologists means that you get world-class care, right here in the New York area.
+Our board-certified pediatric neurosurgeons, neuro-oncologists and neuroradiologists mean that you get world-class care, right here in the New York area.

 Stereotactic Radiosurgery provides computerized, highly precise targeting of radiation beams at tumors—or any cancer that is inoperable with open surgery.

 Anaplastic oligodendroglioma, a grade 3 tumor, is often treated with radiation and chemotherapy.